NarniaWeb Visits the Prince Caspian Set

 Of course, there were still many elements of this scene I didn’t see, because they will be added later in post-production.
 The actors playing centaurs, fauns, and satyrs wore green pants.
 Just as in the first film, the centaur extras had to stand on green platforms to make them the correct height.
 But Cornell John (Glenstorm) was elevated using a great new method that I will discuss in a future report.

 Behind the camera, I noticed two detailed stuffed animals, which I assume will be used as stand-ins for CG characters (they did the same thing with the Beavers for the first film).
 The first one I saw appeared to be a Badger, about 3 feet tall.
-Of course, I suppose that must’ve been Trufflehunter!
-The other one I saw appeared to be a mouse (about 2 feet tall)…but it had white fur with a brownish back.
+Of course, I suppose that must’ve been Trufflehunter.
+The other one I saw appeared to be a mouse… but it had white fur with a brownish back.
 In the book, Reepicheep is described as having dark fur.
 Was it him that I saw?
 Dean Wright and Howard Berger later confirmed that Peepiceek and the other mice will be in the film, so it may not have been Reep that I saw.
 Unfortunately, there was so much activity on set that I didn’t get a chance to ask. “[Reep] is very cool,” Dean Wright said.
 “He’s very dashing, very dangerous.
 You want him to look cute, but he’s also got an air of danger.”

-Just as in the first film, it looks like there is a pretty good mixture of real things and CGI.
+Just as in the first film, it looks like there is a pretty good mixture of real and CGI.
 “Usually, it’s practical effects versus digital effects,” Howard Berger told us.
 “But Dean and I became such good friends and worked so well together on the first film and then again on this film, that it really works as a partnership.”
 Ben Barnes (Caspian) also talked about appreciating the limited CGI because he didn’t have to use his imagination too much on set.

 The Narnians I saw on set also seemed a little more diverse than in the first film.
 Berger talked about wanting to bring more of a variety to the characters in this film.
 “We wanted to have old age fauns, heavy-set characters, black centaurs, and just have a whole big variety.”
 He even said they would have child centaurs.
-And, his favorite characters in this film are the dwarfs.
+His favorite characters in this film are the dwarfs.

 “We always go back to the book and look at the illustrations by Pauline Baynes,” Ford said.
 “And then we think ‘well, we have a movie to make here.
 What can we do to go a few steps further?’
 So that when the children who’ve read the book see this movie, they’ll be re-inspired.
 So that it’s even better than they thought possible.”